aayushyaSahay/Assignment-5/revised_planning.md

 ---

-## Handling Shortest Path: What change to make?
+## Handling Shortest Path: What changes to make?
 - To minimize **cost**, use the same algorithm as before, but include **n_flights** (number of flights) as an additional parameter:
     ```python
     pqueue_for_flights = Heap(lambda x, y: (x.n_flights, x.cost_to_reach) < (y.n_flights, y.cost_to_reach))